Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Experiments and analysis

 To investigate the impact of fine-tuning with \method{} on the diversity of the final model's generated outputs, we evaluate pass@k~\citep{chen2021humaneval} and majority voting~\citep{wang2023selfconsistency} performance of the fine-tuned PaLM 2-L model relative to the base model.

-\textbf{Pass@K} measures the probability that at least one of the top k-generated solution for a problem is correct, that is, outputs the correct answer for math problems or passes all the unit tests for code generation.
-Figure~\ref{fig:pass_k_all} shows the performance of the Palm-2-L model on the pass@K metric.
-We see that \method{} model obtained after fine-tuning is stronger for all values of K, with the performance gap typically being the highest for K=1.
+\textbf{Pass@K} measures the probability that at least one of the K generated solutions for a problem is correct, that is, outputs the correct answer for math problems or passes all the unit tests for code generation.
+Figure~\ref{fig:pass_k_all} shows the performance of Palm-2-L on the pass@K metric.
+We see that model obtained after \method{} fine-tuning is stronger for all values of K, with the performance gap typically being the highest for K=1.

 \textbf{Majority voting} first samples a diverse set of reasoning paths instead of only taking the greedy one, and then selects the most consistent answer by marginalizing out the sampled reasoning paths.
-For Hendrycks MATH, it is possible to use majority voting to maximize Pass@1 performance, and we find that when using 64 samples per question, the PaLM 2-L fine-tuned with \method{} obtains a test accuracy of 48.82, while the base model gets 44.02.
+For Hendrycks MATH, it is possible to use majority voting to maximize Pass@1 performance, and we find that when using 64 samples per question, the PaLM 2-L fine-tuned with \method{} obtains a test accuracy of \textbf{48.82}, while the base model gets 44.02.